MarkMLl/fpc-ptx/README.md

 As an example, using the .chm files for the RTL and FCL packages from versions 2.6.0 (the oldest for which these are available), 2.6.4, 3.0.0 and 3.2.2 (the current version) results in a formatted output file of roughly 38,000 lines with line lengths not exceeding 132 columns (I promise that I did _not_ tune this specifically for the music-ruled fethishists).

-Each line comprises the name of a function (truncated where unavoidable), the description (sorted at an index point shown by | ) and a tag indicating what package the function may be found in (RTL or FCL) and the version in which it was introduced (subject to the availability of .chm files, i.e. rtl_264 in this contex means "no later than RTL 2.6.4").
+Each line comprises the name of a function (truncated where unavoidable), the description (sorted at an index point shown by | ) and a tag indicating what package the function may be found in (RTL or FCL) and the version in which it was introduced (subject to the availability of .chm files, i.e. rtl_260 in this context means "no later than RTL 2.6.0").

 ```
 TQWordHelper.ToHexString:                                to hexadecimal | string representation {rtl_322}